 - Mushroom training were carried out by the coordinator in different institutes of Kathmandu (Mush Nepal of Chandragiri, Seed land Nepal of Bhaktapur and other local private farms from Dhulikhel, Bhimphedi)

 Publication and training materials

 Different pamphlets, posters and illustration books were designed and published during the year.
 Mushroom cultivation handouts were designed and provided to participants (illustration, pamphlet and posters) during the training.
 These resources and materials enabled participants to get clear ideas about mushroom cultivation cycle.
 These handouts can be used in the future as learning resources as well.
 Similarly, kitchen garden map, mushroom cultivation calendar and regular vegetable calendars were designed.
 The designing of the calendars have acted as guides to timely planning and proper implementation of set activities..

 Thus, the two years of Namuna Bari project, designed by Amics del Nepal, with the support of Ateneu del Món and the financial support of the Cityhall of Sant Quirze del Vallès is now completed.
 During the project period there were many challenges, achievements and new learnings.
 Different groups of people were involved in the project implementation period.
 The local people also showed interest in this new and educational agriculture project.
 We are hopeful that the project will help the Bhimphedi Balmandir to achieve its sustainability goals through application of new agricultural techniques besides maintaining the NB kitchen garden as an example in the community.
 We are hopeful we will continue the project in the coming years as well.

-The Namuna Bari project has been possible during 2018-2020 thanks to the support of Ateneu del Món and the City Council of Sant Quirze del Vallès:
+The Namuna Bari project is possible thanks to the support of the City Council of Montornès del Valles, and has been possible during 2018-2020 thanks to the support of Ateneu del Món and the City Council of Sant Quirze del Vallès: